itsvivianjoseph/CarbonSense/README.md

 Feel free to customize it further to suit your project's unique details and requirements.

+### note :
-note : the project is yet to be integrated.
+1 ) the project is yet to be integrated.
+2 ) this project is yet to be fully developed.